 Alterego is a blend of 60% Cabernet Sauvignon grapes and 40% Barbera grapes grown in the estate vineyards around the town of Canelli, in Piemonte’s Monferrato district.
 The wine is fermented for about 10 days in stainless steel vats, goes through malolactic fermentation and is aged in new French oak barrels for 12 months.

 As usual, for my review I will use a simplified version of the ISA wine tasting protocol that we described in a previous post: should you have doubts as to any of the terms used below please refer to that post for a refresher.

-In the glass, Alterego poured ruby red and thick when swirled.
+In the glass, Alterego poured ruby red and viscous when swirled.

-On the nose, its bouquet was quite intense, quite complex and fine, with aromas of blackberry, plum, tobacco, cocoa and black pepper.
+On the nose, its bouquet was moderately intense, moderately complex and fine, with aromas of blackberry, plum, tobacco, cocoa and black pepper.